DamjamRyuryu/Prompting_Stratrgy_Analysis-HKU-COMP7607-NLP/README.md

 <font size=1> This is not applicable because the API key of the LLM is removed.
 Provide your own key in "utils.py" if you want to generate results.</font>

+<font size = 1 color="yellow"> This project only samples parts of the HumanEval dataset for processing due to time constraint.
+Modification is needed if you want to test the whole dataset. </font>

 <font size=4>2.
 Test the results </font>

 Go to my_evaluation.py edit the "--output_file" to specify the result you want to examine.